paplio/final-year-project/README.md

 # Final Year Project

 ## This repo will host all server side work of the project.
-The client-side and server-side will be talking to each other with a Flask backend and OkHTTP on our Android app (mostly!)
+The client-side and server-side will be talking to each other with a Flask backend and Retrofit with OkHTTP on our Android app (mostly!)